-New surcharge for non-UK resident home buyers is to be put towards tackling rough sleeping
+New surcharge for non-UK resident home buyers to tackle homelessness

 A new 1% stamp duty land tax surcharge is to be introduced for non-UK resident homebuyers, with the suggested intention being that the revenue raised is used to reduce, and ultimately end rough sleeping in the UK.
 The government has committed to half rough sleeping by 2022 and to end it by 2027 and measures will need to be in place to enable this to happen